 I can’t find anything to use as a weapon.
 The nearest thing to my hand is a bottle.
 Here… have a beer!

 “Get your hands off my man!”
 I bring that bottle down with all the force I can muster.
 The green bottle shatters over Vomit-Worthy Valentino’s head and he falls over in a mass on the floor releasing Christian’s neck.
 I’m a little dazed about what happened next, but I remember him saying thank you and grabbing my hand as I grabbed my purse and the five of us just scurried out of there.
-I have never in my life been in a barroom brawl and I am infected as we leave with a rash of giggles.
+I’ve never in my life been in a barroom brawl and I’m infected with a rash of giggles as we leave.

-When we get back to the Villa, we were all pretty quiet entering the great room.
-Jason and Gail had ridden in the second car that they took earlier that evening and no one knew exactly what to say now that we were all in the same room.
-The sun had long since set, I was nowhere near sleepy, and the tension of this entire day was wearing on me.
-I could feel my inner defenses starting to break down for some reason.
+When we get back to the Villa, we’re all pretty quiet entering the great room.
+Jason and Gail had ridden in the second car that they took earlier that evening, and no one knows exactly what to say now that we’re all in the same room.
+The sun had long since set, I’m nowhere near sleepy, and the tension of this entire day is wearing on me.
+I can feel my inner defenses starting to break down for some reason.
 I hadn’t fought with anyone this day, but I was running between all parties involved and it was exhausting!
-I look at my friends and my boyfriend all fidgeting with their fingers, purse, hair, each other, and I look at the crystal clear water of the pool out beyond the patio.
+I look at my friends and my boyfriend all fidgeting with their fingers, purse, hair, each other, and I look at the crystal-clear water of the pool out beyond the patio.
 Fuck this shit—the hell if adrenaline is getting me today.
 I take off my ring and put it in the side pocket of my purse.
 I drop my purse right there on the floor and step out of my shoes as I run full speed through the sliding doors down the stairs and launch myself off of the edge of the pool, into the air, and into the water with a “Geronimooooooooooooooooooooooo!”
-SPLASH!i
+SPLASH!

-We all stayed out at the pool for quite some time that night.
-We turned it into an adult fully dressed pool cocktail party.
-It was actually pretty fun.
-We could more easily talk about Gail and Jason’s wedding since the hatchet had been buried.
-Christian offered them some time off to take a proper honeymoon, but they declined reserving the right to revisit the offer at a later date.
-Things flowed pretty smoothly and it was just like a bunch of friends sitting around talking—even Chuck—but I could tell that something was a little off about Christian.
-Not completely off, but just a little bit like he was struggling to find his center.
+We all stay out at the pool for quite some time that night.
+We turn it into an adult fully dressed pool cocktail party.
+It’s actually pretty fun.
+We can more easily talk about Gail and Jason’s wedding since the hatchet has been buried.
+Christian offers them some time off to take a proper honeymoon, but they decline reserving the right to revisit the offer at a later date.
+Things flow pretty smoothly, and it’s just like a bunch of friends sitting around talking—even Chuck—but I can tell that something’s a little off about Christian.
+Not completely off, but just a little bit like he’s struggling to find his center.

-As the moon began to work its way to the other side of the sky, we started to make our way back into the villa to go to bed.
+As the moon begins to work its way to the other side of the sky, we start to make our way back into the villa to go to bed.
 Christian shakes Jason’s hand again and kisses Gail on the cheek before they go inside.
 He exchanges pleasantries with a tired Chuck and then sits down on one of the chaises.